danitso/docker-control/README.md

 The amount of RAM (in megabytes) to allocate for the virtual machine.

-**Warning**: While the commands accepts any integer, we strongly recommend that you stick with the options from the Docker UI.
-These options begin at 1024 MB and are incremented in steps of 256 MB.
+**Warning**: While the command accepts any integer, we strongly recommend that you allocate at least 1024 MB and that you increment the allocation in steps of 256 MB (1024 MB, 1280 MB, 1536 MB etc.).

-## Known issues

-### Stopping the Docker service sometimes fails in Windows 10

-Due to the fact that the Docker for Windows UI appears to ignore common window messages, the only way to safely terminate it is by simulating a mouse click on the `Quit Docker` tray menu item.
-However, sometimes the tray icon ends up having the wrong state, especially if moving it to a new location in the tray's overflow section.
-This prevents the tray menu from being activated and thereby prevents the mouse click from being simulated.

-A fix for this issue is expected to be included in an upcoming release.

 ## Contributing